Assistant Professor of Finance at Rice University, Jones Graduate School of Business (faculty webpage)

 Background

-Media coverage includes The New York Times, The Financial Times (1 - weekend lead `big read') (2 - FT Tech video) (3 - front page), Wall Street Journal (1) (2), National Public Radio (NPR) Marketplace, Yahoo!
-Finance (1) (2), Barron's, BBC, MarketWatch, Mashable, Fast Company, Raconteur, The Telegraph (1) (2), The FinTech Times, VoxEU/CEPR interview.
+Media coverage includes The New York Times, The Financial Times (1 - weekend lead `big read') (2 - FT Tech video) (3 - front page), Wall Street Journal (1) (2), Houston Public Media, NPR - National Public Radio (1) (2), Yahoo!
+Finance (1) (2) (3), Barron's, BBC, Fintech Nexus, MarketWatch, Mashable, Fast Company, Raconteur, The Telegraph (1) (2), The FinTech Times, VoxEU/CEPR interview.

 My academic research has been published in leading finance, marketing, and economics journals with summaries in the Chicago Booth Review.
 For more information see my academic research page, CV, or Google Scholar.